soham2312/NotionAutomation/README.md

 ## Troubleshooting

 ### Session Expiration:
- If the session expires, repeat the process to fetch a new token_v2 cookie and update notion_session.json.
+ If the session expires, repeat the process to fetch storage state of login and update notion_session.json.

 ### Invalid API Key:
 Verify that the API key in .env matches your integration key in the Notion dashboard.